Aspen Transitional Rehab Review: Key Facts and Performance Data

 The facility offers physical, occupational, and speech therapy, with treatment plans customized for each patient.
 Registered dietitians oversee meal planning and offer specialized options for cardiac and diabetic patients.

-Treatment teams create individual recovery plans.
-Physicians monitor patient progress through scheduled evaluations.
-The Centers for Medicare and Medicaid Services gave the facility high performance ratings.
+Treatment teams create individual recovery plans, and physicians monitor patient progress through scheduled evaluations.

 Rehabilitation services and treatment programs